 Visit DukeHealth.org for more information about gynecologic cancer treatment.

 Our gynecological cancer team includes gynecologic oncologists, radiation oncologists and research collaborators.
 We offer patients the latest approaches in surgery (including laparoscopic and robotic), chemotherapy, biological therapies, radiation, and brachytherapy for the treatment of ovarian, cervical, uterine, vaginal, and vulvar cancers.
 We are also leaders in the diagnosis and treatment of hereditary gynecologic cancers.
-The description below outlines some of the major research programs ongoing in the Gynecological Cancer Program.
+Learn more about some of the major research programs ongoing in the Gynecological Cancer Program by clicking on the Research tab.

 We have had leadership roles in a wide range of cooperative group therapeutic clinical trials that have defined the standard of care for surgery, radiation, and systemic therapies in gynecologic malignancies.
 Recent discoveries in cancer biology have led to the development of new biomarker-directed therapeutic approaches for gynecologic cancers.
 This most notably includes the use of PARP inhibitors in ovarian cancer and immune checkpoint inhibitors in uterine cancer, but other targetable alterations also exist.